 Because most attics are not isolated from the rest of the house, the fan begins to draw from every nook and cranny of the house.
 If your home has an atmospheric vent water heater it will have a vent pipe leading to the outside of the home.
 Since all the windows are closed and the A/C is on guess where that balance of 1,000 C.F.M is going to come from?
 You got it!
 The water heater exhaust vent.

-The next time the water heater burners starts the carbon monoxide it produces will be leaching into your home instead of going outside.
-It can really leave a the local plumber scratching his head if they are not familiar with depressurization of a structure.
-It can be frustrating knowing the water heater worked just fine in the winter time but in the summer it's poisoning the occupants.
+The next time the water heater burners start the carbon monoxide it produces will be leaching into your home instead of going outside.
+It can leave a local plumber scratching his head if they are not familiar with the depressurization of a structure.
+It can be frustrating knowing the water heater worked just fine in the wintertime but in the summer it's poisoning the occupants.

 Correcting the issue on the plumbing side of things is easy.
 TURN THE ATTIC FAN OFF until proper make-up air can be supplied to the attic.
 The gas-fired water heater will begin to draft immediately.

 - Garden / Landscaping / Patio — 263

 - Appliance / Repair — 186

 - Improvements / Remodeling — 131